 - Equal Employment Opportunity Commission

 - Copyright or trademark

-These type registrations depend on your business type and business size.
-If you are self-employed, you may hire employees, but at certain levels of revenue and/or employees, you may cross a threshold that requires you to pay into government-backed programs.
+These registrations depend on your business type and business size.
+For example, if you are self-employed, you may hire employees.
+But at certain levels of revenue and/or employees, you may cross a threshold that requires you to pay into government-backed programs.

 The best place to identify these type registrations is with your state-level Department of Commerce or Secretary of State.

 3. Business structure types and what you need as an owner